 errorPlacement: (err, el) => err.addClass('invalid-feedback').insertAfter(el)

-Asynchronous Validation with a Server
+Asynchronous Server-Side Validation

 async function verify(value) {

-const r = await fetch('/api/verify-email?e=' + encodeURIComponent(value))
+const r = await fetch('/api/verify-email?e=' + encodeURIComponent(value));

-return (await r.json()).ok
+return (await r.json()).ok;

 }